psychemedia/sin-eater-resources/src/wip/_misc.md

 by Edmund Jones
 https://archive.org/details/ARelationOfApparitionsOfSpirits_831/page/n83/mode/1up?q=Kyhirraeth
-I am now going to give you an account of the Kyhirraeth, a doleful fore-boding noise before death, and enquire into the cause of this, and of the appear- ance of the Corpse-Candles. a doleful disagreeable sound heard before the deaths of many, and most apt to be heard before foul weather : the voice resembles the groaning of sick persons who are to die ; heard at first at a distance, then comes nearer, and the last near at hand ; so that it is a three-fold warning of death, — the king of terrors.
-It begins strong and louder than a sick man can make, the second cry is lower, but not less doleful, but rather more so ; the third yet lower and soft, like the groaning of a sick man, almost spent and dying ; so that a person well remembering the voice, and coming to the sick man's bed who is to die, shall hear his groans exactly alike,
+I am now going to give you an account of the Kyhirraeth, a doleful fore-boding noise before death, and enquire into the cause of this, and of the appear- ance of the Corpse-Candles. a doleful disagreeable sound heard before the deaths of many, and most apt to be heard before foul weather: the voice resembles the groaning of sick persons who are to die; heard at first at a distance, then comes nearer, and the last near at hand; so that it is a three-fold warning of death, — the king of terrors.
+It begins strong and louder than a sick man can make, the second cry is lower, but not less doleful, but rather more so; the third yet lower and soft, like the groaning of a sick man, almost spent and dying; so that a person well remembering the voice, and coming to the sick man's bed who is to die, shall hear his groans exactly alike,

 The sin eater
 Yuan-Innes, Melissa.Medical Post; Chicago Vol. 52, Iss.
 4,  (Apr 5, 2016): 29.